Chevron Richmond Refinery: 2014 incident

 On December 18, 2014, a flare event occurred.
 It was described by local television station KGO-TV channel 7 as a "large flare is producing flames".

 2016 incident

 On September 3, 2016, black smoke could be seen coming from the refinery.
 NBC Bay Area reported that this was due to flaring.

 2019-20 incidents

 KGO, a local news station, counted a total of 38 flaring incidents in 2019.
 Most directly related to unexpected system upsets, per Chevron spokesperson.
 Residents are not informed.
 In August 2020, KRON 4, another local news station, reported a large cloud of black smoke, visible from San Francisco.

+2023 incident

+On November 27, 2023, a plume of black smoke was reported emanating from Chevron's Richmond refinery following a power outage at the facility.
+The smoke seen throughout the area began to billow from the facility Monday afternoon.

 Environmental record

 Source of crude

 This refinery receives small quantities (relative to their other sources) of crude oil from the Amazon region of South America, according to the Borealis Centre for Environmental and Trade Research.

 Air quality monitoring

 Chevron is currently implementing an Air Quality Monitoring program in the surrounding neighborhoods of North Richmond, Point Richmond and Atchison Village.
 This program is part of the Richmond Community Benefits Agreement (RCBA, Section 2.F(2)) for the Chevron Energy and Hydrogen Renewal Project.
-The Air Quality Monitoring Program will sample air quality using testing methods similar to those used by government agencies and publish these results on a community-accessible website.
+Too add onto that, The Air Quality Monitoring Program will sample air quality using testing methods similar to those used by government agencies and publish these results on a community-accessible website.

 Some citizens routinely patrol the area with air collection bins to measure the chemical content of the air.